Galaxy S9 is finally on sale! Here's what we loved most

-It would be a mistake to think of the Galaxy S9 ($620 at Amazon.com) as the runt of the litter.
+It would be a mistake to think of the Galaxy S9 as the runt of the litter.

 Plus, that single camera on the back pulls double duty.
 The Galaxy S9's dual-aperture lens literally lets in more light when it senses low light conditions -- without you having to lift a finger.